In 'A Higher Loyalty,' James Comey Describes An 'Unethical, Untethered' President

 Some of this has become remarkably vituperative, assuming the tone of Trump's own attacks on Twitter.
 On Fox News this week, lawyer and Fox News contributor Joseph diGenova referred to Comey as "the dirtiest cop in America."

-It would be hard to imagine a characterization farther from the self-portrait Comey draws in his memoir, tracing the development of his career and his character from high school through years as a prosecutor, deputy attorney general, private lawyer, law professor and FBI director.
+It would be hard to imagine a characterization further from the self-portrait Comey draws in his memoir, tracing the development of his career and his character from high school through years as a prosecutor, deputy attorney general, private lawyer, law professor and FBI director.
 He maintains an air of rather self-conscious rectitude throughout, while finding much to disapprove of in the world around him.

 "Lying about things, large and small, in service to some warped code of loyalty.
 These rules and standards were hallmarks of the Mafia, but throughout my career I'd be surprised how often I'd find them applied outside of it," Comey writes.